 Still want to learn more about AdWords?
 Download our AdWords ebooks– they’re packed with information and are yours to download for free!

-Wordstream’s AdWords Performance Grader is a comprehensive free tool that helps you evaluate how your AdWords campaigns are performing on several key criteria.
+Wordstream’s Google Ads Performance Grader is a comprehensive free tool that helps you evaluate how your AdWords campaigns are performing on several key criteria.

 Looking at indicators such as Quality Score, Account Activity, Impression Share, and Click-Through Rate, the Performance Grader analyzes your AdWords campaigns and compares your score with competitors.

-The AdWords Performance Grader shows you where and how to make improvements to your AdWords campaign that will improve your performance and save you money.
+The Google Ads Performance Grader shows you where and how to make improvements to your AdWords campaign that will improve your performance and save you money.